 If you do receive that dreaded green card denial notice, there are a few options you might be able to take depending on your situation.

 First of all, you may be able to file a legal motion to either have your case reopened or reconsidered.
-A motion to reopen your case should be done if new evidence or documents have become available and may change the outcome of the case were it to be reopened.
+A motion to reopen your case should be made if new evidence or documents have become available and may change the outcome of the case were it to be reopened.

-A motion to reconsider is done when you and your attorney believe that the evaluating officer was in error concerning the decision made on your case and you can present a solid legal argument for a reversal of the decision to deny your green card.
+A motion to reconsider is made when you and your attorney believe that the evaluating officer was in error concerning the decision made on your case and you can present a solid legal argument for a reversal of the decision to deny your green card.

 Alternatively, you may also be able to file an appeal to a third party to re-evaluate the decision, the Administrative Appeals Office.
 However, the AAO has a long track record of siding with the evaluating officer in green card denial cases.